BDC Hamburger Icon

 How does a stock purchase agreement work?

 • Stock purchase agreements affect company ownership.
-When shares of your company’s stocks exchange hands, your company’s ownership also changes.
-Someone who sells all their stocks to another party no longer has any stake in your company, while the new buyer gains a stake in your company equal to what the seller previously had (or more if the buyer already had stock in your company).
+When shares of your company’s stock change hands, your company’s ownership also changes.
+Someone who sells all their stock to another party no longer has any stake in your company.
+Conversely, the new buyer gains a stake equal to what the seller previously had (or more if the buyer already owned stock in your company).

 • Purchasers assume all assets and liabilities.
-Notably, when buyers purchase shares of your company, they assume all assets and liabilities tied to your stocks even if you don’t disclose them.
+Notably, when buyers purchase shares of your company, they assume all assets and liabilities tied to those shares, even if you don’t disclose them.

 FYIDid you know